-Don’t leave a key for the repair worker to come into your home opens you up to potential problems, such as not returning the key or leaving and making a copy.
+Leaving a key for the repair worker to come into your home opens you up to potential problems, such as not returning the key or leaving and making a copy.
 It’s much easier to enter a home with a key than it is to forcibly enter.
 Don’t make a crime easy by handing out your house key.

-2. Keep your valuables out of sight.
+3. Keep your valuables out of sight

 Try to eliminate distractions so you can pay attention to where the workers are and what they’re doing.
-If possible, eliminate time spent watching TV, talking of the phone, checking the Internet, or making dinner.
+If possible, eliminate time spent watching TV, talking on the phone, checking the Internet, or making dinner.
 The more aware you can be why the repair is taking place, the safer you will be.

-4. Be aware of scams.
+5. Be aware of scams